myprojectspw/RasphberryProjects/README.md

 # RasphberryProjects

 Welcome to my Rasphberry Projects, in every file is scheme how to connect devices on contact plate.
-What is more there is c file, with you can run with it by commands:
+What is more there is c file, with you can run with it by commands.
-example:
+<br />Example:
-gcc helloworld.c -o diode -lwiringPi sudo ./diode
+<br />gcc helloworld.c -o diode -lwiringPi

-Files:
+<br />sudo ./diode

+# List of files:
-001 - Program with flashing LED
+<br />001 - Program with flashing LED